Working in this company over the project: designer, architect, 2 senior developers and 2 developers

 We settled quickly after planning this project on Laravel with scaling a backend worker system as an approach that would be flexible, light and powerful.
 Also in this rapid build stage it had most of the elements needed or packages available to do the integration with third party systems.

-Both these systems could be taken back on board later if we wanted the extra server infrastructure, but represented similar queue and worker systems we would need but with extra requirements and failure rates of systems you expect from these that would take time to learn and scale we did not need for their low prices.
+Both these systems could be taken back on board later if we wanted the extra server infrastructure, but represented similar queue and worker systems we would need but with extra requirements and failure rates of systems you expect from these that would take time to learn and scale we did not need to compared the low third party cost.

 With the success of completing this we moved on to the main project in milestone stages.